Matvei Michkov: International play

 Michkov scored a hat trick playing for the Russia under-18 team against Germany in the 2021 World U18 Championships.
 He was named the most valuable of the tournament at 16 years old, and also won the scoring race with 12 goals, the most goals ever scored by a Russian and the second-highest single-tournament total in history, and 16 points.
 Michkov was also named best forward and made the media all-star team.
 Russia earned the silver medal.

 Personal life

 Michkov was born in Perm, and has played ice hockey since receiving his first pair of skates at age 3.
 In order to further develop his ice hockey career, he, along with his parents and brother, moved to Yaroslavl to join the youth program of Lokomotiv Yaroslavl in 2015.

-In April 2023, Michkov's father, Andrei, was reported missing; he was found dead two days later near Sochi.
+Michkov's father Andrei was a scout of the Russian national team system and Michkov's first coach.
+In April 2023, he was reported missing, and was found dead two days later, in a pond located in a residential area near Sochi.

+In 2026, Michkov was nominated for the Stroganov Prize by the Perm Community.
+The nomination states "Michkov is the only Perm hockey alumnus to be selected in the first round of the NHL Entry Draft", and expresses that his accomplishments have solidified him as a "role model for thousands of young athletes in the Kama region" (translated).